 12 slices of avocado

 Crumble the ground meat into a nonstick skillet and when it’s almost cooked through, add the chopped onion.
-Continue to cook until the onion is soft and the meat is cooked through.
+Continue to cook until the onion is soft and the meat is thoroughly cooked.
 If you’re using ground turkey, you might want to add a tablespoon of vegetable oil to the pan first.

 Once the meat is cooked, reduce the heat to low and stir in the taco seasoning.
 Let this cook for about 5 minutes or and then add the enchilada sauce.
 Start with 1 cup and then add more as needed to get your meat to your preferred sloppiness and then taste for salt, seasoning and spice levels.
 Adjust as necessary.

-To assemble, place a good bit of the meat on the bottom bun and top that with a slice of cheese.
-Place an avocado slice on top of the cheese and then the top bun.
+To assemble, place a slice of cheese on the bottom bun and then a good bit of the meat on top of the cheese.
+Top the meat with another slice of cheese and then place an avocado slice on top of the cheese and then the top bun.

-Warm these in a low oven until the cheese melts and the buns are warmed through.
+Warm these in a low oven for 5-10 minutes or until the cheese melts and the buns are warmed through.
 Serve warm and eat without thought of tomorrow.